-The low-cloud and fog test for non-solar-illuminated scenes exploits the fact that during nighttime conditions the observed 3.7-μm brightness temperatures are comprised solely of an emittedenergy component.
-As will be described shortly, even twilight amounts of reflected-solar energy confound the multispectral 3.7/11μm fog signal.
-The primary cloud discriminator is the magnitude of the TIR-MWIR brightness-temperature difference, which, for most waterdroplet clouds, is a strong and unambiguous indicator of cloud phase.
+The low-cloud and fog test for non-solarilluminated scenes exploits the fact that during nighttime conditions the observed 3.7-μm brightness temperatures are comprised solely of an emitted-energy component.
+As will be described shortly, even twilight amounts of reflected-solar energy confound the multispectral 3.7/11-The primary cloud um fog signal. discriminator is the magnitude of the TIR-MWIR brightness-temperature difference, which, for most water-droplet clouds, is a strong and unambiguous indicator of cloud phase.
 The lower the MWIR temperature is from the TIR, the higher the likelihood that the pixel is filled with a water-droplet cloud.

 This test is designed primarily to detect water-droplet clouds, including those in an inversion boundary layer.
-Water droplets have a low imaginary refractive index at 3.7 μm; in fact, it is roughly an order of magnitude lower than that at 10.8-μm TIR wavelengths.
+Water droplets have a low imaginary refractive index at 3.7 $\mu$ m; in fact, it is roughly an order of magnitude lower than that at 10.8- $\mu$ m TIR wavelengths.
 Subsequently, radiative physics dictates that the bulk emissivity of a water-droplet cloud will be lower at the shorter MWIR wavelengths.
-Conversely the TIR imaginary refractive indices are so high that most water-droplet clouds radiate as blackbodies with emissivity ≈ 1 .
-The net result is that lower MWIR emissivity manifests itself as a lower observed brightness temperature in comparison to its TIR counterpart.
+Additionally conservation of energy specifies that, at 3.7 μm, the difference is taken up almost entirely in cloud reflectivity (as opposed to transmissivity).
+Conversely the TIR imaginary refractive indices are so high that most water-droplet clouds radiate as blackbodies with emissivity very near 1.
+The net result is that the lower MWIR emissivity manifests itself directly as lower observed brightness temperatures in comparison to their TIR counterparts.
 The fog/stratus test exploits these facts by comparing the 10.8-μm TIR1 brightness temperature to the 3.7-μm MWIR value.
-If the 3.7-μm value is lower than the 11-μm value by an amount greater than a tunable polar-cloud detection threshold then the pixel is classified as cloud-filled.
-Figure 5 shows a sample image with nighttime low clouds over the South Pole.
+If the 3.7-μm value is lower than the 11-μm value by an amount greater than a defined polar-cloud detection threshold then the pixel is classified as cloud-filled.
+Figure 5 shows an image with nighttime low clouds over the South Pole.

 Because the MWIR water-droplet cloud reflectivity is nontrivial, care must be taken to ensure that no incoming MWIR energy at cloud top is available for reflection.
 This condition restricts use of this fog/stratus test to nighttime, since the sun provides a substantial source of incoming top-of-cloud energy during daylight hours.
-As a consequence the daytime TIR-MWIR spectral signatures are such that the
+As a consequence the daytime TIR-MWIR spectral signatures are such that the MWIR brightness temperatures, comprised of both emitted and thermal components, exceed the TIR temperatures by upwards of 20 K and more.
+For this reason a check on the scene solar elevation angle is performed to ensure that nighttime conditions are present before the test is executed.